kyounger/casc-plugin-dependency-calculation/examples/workflow-generating-effective-bundles/README.md

 RAW_DIR '/workspace/workflow-generating-effective-bundles/raw-bundles' is not a directory
 ```

-Oh, the raw-bundles die hasn't been created.
+Oh, wait, the raw-bundles dir hasn't been created.
 Let's copy the original...

 ```sh
 $ cp -r raw-bundles-original raw-bundles